ysilksa/ysilksa/README.md

 - 🐇 Hi, I’m @ysilksa!
 I'm interested about diving into full-stack development and UX/UI!
+I'm currently self-learning Python.
 - 🎀 Languages: C, C++, Java, Python, JavaScript, SQL, Swift/SwiftUI
 - 🫧 Other: MATLAB, Figma
 - 💞️ I’m looking to collaborate on any kind of project to expand my basic knowledge.